charles-juliet/dof/frontend/README.md

 ## 🎯 Contributing

-We welcome contributions!
+I welcome contributions!
 To contribute, please follow the steps below:

 1. **Fork the repository** to your GitHub account.
 2. **Create a new branch** from the main branch.